 On the final day, you will depart from Kerman and return to Tehran for your flight home, carrying unforgettable memories of your desert adventure.

 Buffet breakfast at the hotel, lunch and dinner in typical Iranian restaurants.

 In a recent, air-conditioned vehicle with its experienced driver.

 Entrance tickets to the museums and archaeological sites mentioned in the program

-Due to its vastness, Iran has a very varied climate.
+Due to its vastness, Iran has a varied environment.
 Winter (December to February) can be very cold, especially in the northwest.
-In summer (from June to August), the temperature reaches 50° on the Persian Gulf coast and in the southern provinces.
-Precipitation occurs mainly in the north and west of the country, i.e. the coldest climatic zone of the country.
-In western Iran there is often snow that lasts until early spring.
-Throughout the country, summer temperatures are still warm, but more bearable because the climate is drier.
-In the month of September we still find the temperature as in summer, but in the evening it is cooler, so a garment from above can be pleasant.
+In summer (June to August), temperatures reach 50°C on the Persian Gulf coast and southern provinces.
+Precipitation mainly occurs in the northern and western parts of the country, which have the coldest climate zone.
+Western Iran often experiences snow that lasts until early spring.
+Throughout the country, summer temperatures are always hot but more bearable due to the drier climate.
+In September, temperatures are still similar to summer, but evenings are cooler, so an outer layer of clothing may be pleasant.

 The choice of clothing should generally meet the criteria of practicality, comfort, and responsiveness to the climate and environment.
 Opting for sporty and comfortable clothing that allows greater freedom of movement and does not hinder blood circulation with tight laces or narrow fittings is advisable.
 Avoid clothing made of synthetic fibres that prevent sweating, especially in hot environments.
 A fundamental principle to remember when choosing a dress for this type of trip is layering: it is better to have different lightweight garments that can be To call your country, worn layered if needed.
 This technique allows you to adjust the degree of body coverage to changing climates and ensures effective protection against temperature extremes and wind.